-I don’t buy it that the oppressed masses would choose a white woman as their leader—which is still relatively ideologically safe.
+I don’t buy it that the oppressed masses from the plantation would choose a white woman as their leader—which is still relatively ideologically safe for 1930s Hollywood.
 On a visual level, we get the message of uniformity and equality.
 The white aristocrat embraces the same dress and customs as the children of slaves.
-Now, that would’ve scared the hell out of 1930s audiences.
+Now, that would’ve scared the hell out of white 1930s audiences.

 I think it’s also significant that, according to the logic of the Voodoo cult, the white woman needs to feel the pain of losing her own child before the native community will accept her.
-How many slave mothers lost their children forever for reasons that are pretty much beyond comprehension?
-This movie stirs up a lot of dormant, ugly memories like this.
+How many slave mothers lost their children forever?
 Black Moon may seem tame and biased, but I would argue that it does live up to the Pre-Code reputation for luridness and ahead-of-their-time focus on forbidden cultural tensions.

 So, in closing, whether your interest is fashion or Pre-Code craziness, dig up Black Moon and give it a chance.
 You might be surprised at how controversial it is.